 - Anthropic PBC — AI recommendation processing (United States).
 Data is processed under Anthropic’s API data usage terms, which restrict use of your data beyond providing the requested service.

-- Vercel Inc. — hosts the proxy server for AI recommendation requests (United States)
+- Vercel Inc. — hosts the proxy servers for AI recommendation, social-notification, and Hardcover API requests (United States)

-- Expo (Software Mansion S.A.) — push notification delivery
+- Expo (650 Industries Inc.) — push notification delivery

 - Sentry (Functional Software Inc.) — crash reporting and error tracking (United States).
 Collects device and diagnostic data only; no reading data or account identifiers are shared.